Swim Ireland accept resignation of board member over contribution to Gibney podcast

 Swim Ireland (SI) have accepted the resignation of one of their 12 board members, John Mullins, following the airing of an episode of the BBC podcast “Where is George Gibney”.
 It is understood he offered his resignation last week.

-The Gibney podcast is produced by Mark Horgan of Second Captains and examines the child abuse controversy and fallout involving Ireland’s former Olympic swimming coach.
+The Gibney podcast, produced by Mark Horgan of Second Captains and documentary-maker Ciarán Cassidy, examines the child abuse controversy and fallout involving Ireland’s former Olympic swimming coach.

 Mullins stated in the BBC Sounds podcast that he provided Gibney’s bail set by Judge Hamill in Dún Laoghaire District Court in April 1993, when Gibney first appeared to face 27 counts of indecency and carnal knowledge of children levelled at him in 1993.
 At the time Mullins was one of two assistant coaches to Gibney at the Trojan Swimming club in Dublin.